Chinese Boeing jet crashes in mountains with 132 on board, no sign of survivors | Business

 The aircraft, with 123 passengers and nine crew on board, lost contact over the city of Wuzhou, China's Civil Aviation Administration of China (CAAC) and the airline said.
 The flight left Kunming at 1:11 p.m.
 (0511 GMT), FlightRadar24 data showed, and had been due to land in Guangzhou at 3:05 p.m.
 (0705 GMT).

 The plane, which Flightradar24 said was six years old, had been cruising at 29,100 feet at 0620 GMT.
-Two minutes and 15 seconds later data showed it had descended to 9,075 feet, and 20 seconds after that its last tracked altitude was 3,225 feet.
+It then began a rapid descent to 7,425 feet before recovering to 8,600 feet and then descended rapidly again, FlightRadar24 data showed.
+The last tracked altitude was 3,225 feet above sea level.
 Media cited a rescue official as saying the plane had disintegrated and caused a fire destroying bamboo trees.
 The People's Daily quoted a provincial firefighting department official as saying there was no sign of life among the debris.

 State media showed a piece of the plane on a scarred, earthen hillside.
 There was no sign of a fire or personal belongings.
 CRUISE PHASE